-The following are the listed and special status species that have the ability to occur in the area.
+The following are the listed and special status species that have the ability to occur on the project site.
 It is not a comprehensive list of all the species in the quad.
 This information has been taken from the California Natural Diversity Database and is using the most current version.